 - Drowsy driving: People do not realize how dangerous it is to drive while you are tired.
 The effects of fatigue on the human body are very similar to the effects of alcohol.
-Excessive tiredness slows a person’s reaction time, and makes it more difficult for them to concentrate on the road in front of them.
+Excessive tiredness slows a person’s reaction time and makes it more difficult for them to concentrate on the road in front of them.
 It can also cause a person to fall asleep behind the wheel, which will likely result in a catastrophic accident.

 - Aggressive driving: This is extremely dangerous driving behavior, and one many Binghamton’s drivers engage in.
-When a person tailgates, changes lanes often and at great speeds, doesn’t use their signals, and cuts in front of other drivers, they are driving aggressively.
+When a person tailgates, changes lanes often and at great speeds, doesn’t use their signals, or cuts in front of other drivers, they are driving aggressively.
 Unfortunately, these are just a few examples of this type of driving behavior.
 Aggressive driving can easily injure or kill someone on the roads.

 When a car accident occurs due to one of these common causes, it shows a driver was negligent.
-When that is the case, accident victims can file a claim against the at-fault driver when the injuries are severe, or the crash resulted in a wrongful death.
+When that is the case, accident victims can file a claim against the at-fault driver when the injuries are severe, or the crash resulted in wrongful death.

-If you or a loved one has been hurt in a crash, it is important to understand that you might be entitled to compensation for your injuries.
+If you or a loved one has been hurt in a crash, it is important to understand that you might be entitled to compensation for the injuries.
 Dealing with the at-fault driver and even your own insurance company can prove difficult, however.